strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 }
 ```

-While the Redux package written by Dan Abramov forbids sending prototyped objects as a payload, @ngrx/store does not forbid it yet.
+While the Redux package written by Dan Abramov forbids sending these prototyped objects as a payload, @ngrx/store does not forbid it yet.
 However, it is a bad practice because it adds a lot of complexity to the store and chances are big that the models will get broken because of the immutable way of handling data.
 Check this example for instance:

 ```typescript